Who is required to complete hunter education in West Virginia?

 West Virginia-Approved Hunting Course

-The West Virginia Hunter Ed Course is approved and accepted by the West Virginia Division of Natural Resources.
+The West Virginia Hunter Ed Course is approved and accepted by West Virginia Division of Natural Resources.

 What Makes a Course Approved?